Blogs About Art

 Take some time before you design your art blog and view other artist blogs.

-Make one list for all common strategies each artist uses, for example, contact forms, FAQ pages, etc.
+Make one list for all common strategies each artist uses, for example, contact forms, FAQ pages, product posts, etc.

-Make a second list of everything that makes each blog different.
+Make another list of everything that makes each blog different.

 The final step is to write everything you would like for your art blog.